 Snorkeling Travel Set

 Another neat option is a U.S. Divers traveler's package (pictured at right).
 You get a mask, a dry snorkel, and the unique Travel Trek Fins that are designed to be short for travelers to fit in luggage easily.
 And you get a bag for it all.
+Just keep in mind that with these short fins you will have much less power, which is an issue if you get in a current.

 Higher Quality Set